-- Housing Services Program (CDBG): The City completed one project which benefited one household in FY 2021-22 through the Housing Services Program.
-The project began in FY 2020-21.
-The program has been suspended because of staffing shortages and no funds were allocated in FY 2021-22. - Monterey County Housing Authority Development Corporation (MCHADC): The Parkside Manor Housing Development Project - Phase I is located at 1112, 1114, and 1115 Parkside Street in the City of Salinas.
-In FY 2021-22, the developer demolished 88 existing senior housing units and committed to the construction of 160 new senior residential units, along with supporting improved infrastructure and amenities.
-The project is being built in two phases: Phase I consists of 80 low-income senior housing units and Phase II an additional 80 units.
-Parkside Manor Housing Development Project - Phase I received funding from FY 2019-20 in the amount of \$414,651, and from FY 2020-21 in the amount of \$545,889.
+Monterey County Housing Authority Development Corporation (MCHADC): The Parkside Manor Housing Development Project - Phase I is located at 1112 Parkside Street in the City of Salinas.
+In FY 2021-22, the developer demolished 44 existing senior housing units and committed to the construction of 80 new senior residential units, along with supporting improved infrastructure and amenities.
+The Parkside Manor Housing Development Project - Phase I received funding from FY 2019-20 in the amount of \$414,651, and from FY 2020-21 in the amount of \$545,889.
 This project also received \$60,000 for Activity Delivery from FY 2020-21 for a grand total of \$1,017,540 of HOME funds.
-As of today, 98% of the funds in the amount of \$938,389.20 were dispersed to the Housing Authority of the County of Monterey for the construction of this project.
-The City retained 2% of the funds \$19,150.80 until the project is complete.
-In May of 2021, the HOME Funding Agreement was recorded and Phase I broke ground for construction.
-During FY 2021-22, the general contractor completed 90% of the Phase I construction and the project is expected to be completed by early November 2022.
+On November 23, 2022, construction of the building

-- Interim Inc., Sun Rose Apartments (CDBG): The Sun Rose Apartments project is located at 439 Soledad Street.
+- was completed with had its grand opening on January 19,2023.
+Staff is working with the Housing Authority of the County of Monterey to finalize closeout documents and dispersed the reaming funds (\$19,150.80 retainage fee until the completion of the project). - Interim Inc., Sun Rose Apartments (CDBG): The Sun Rose Apartments project, located at 439 Soledad Street.
 This project demolished a single-family dwelling for construction of an 11-unit transitional/permanent supportive housing facility with supportive services for very low-income individuals with mental health disabilities who are homeless, chronically homeless, or at-risk of homelessness.
-This new construction project consists of a three-story building, 2 patios, 8 parking spaces, 7 one-bedroom units, 3 studio units and an 8-bedroom transitional unit with shared amenities.
-In FY 2020-21, the City and Interim executed a CDBG Grant Funding Agreement in the amount of \$500,000 for the construction of the Sun Rose Apartments, and an additional \$47,860 of Activity Delivery funds for a grand total of \$547,860.
-Building permits for this Project were approved and issued in June 2021, a general contractor was selected, and construction is underway.
-This project is anticipated to be completed at the end of 2022. - Catalyst Apartments Rehabilitation Project (CDBG): The non-profit developer, Interim Inc. began the renovation of the Catalyst Apartments (located at 235 Martella Street) in March of 2021.
-The rehabilitation of this 5-unit affordable rental complex, with 1 bedroom apartment units, construction was completed in January 2022.
-The Catalyst Apartments received \$500,000 for the rehabilitation of the units and \$50,000 for Activity Delivery for a grand total of \$550,000 in CDBG Entitlement funds.
-Thanks to this funding, significant improvements were made to the building interior, exterior, and common areas.
-This project will benefit individuals with mental disabilities.
-Currently, City and Interim staff are reconciling the close out documents and obtaining accomplishment data to issue the final payment and close this project in IDIS.
+In FY2020-21, the City awarded Interim \$500,000 of CDBG Funs for the construction of the project and \$47,860 of Activity Delivery funds for a grand total of \$547,860.
+In FY 2022-23, the City provided an additional \$500,000 of HSA funds as a loan to provide gap financing due to budget deficit from inflation cost.
+The project was completed in September 2023. - Catalyst Apartments Rehabilitation Project: The rehabilitation of the Catalyst Apartments, an affordable rental complex, was spearheaded by Interim Inc., a non-profit developer, beginning March of 2021.
+The project was awarded \$500,000 for the rehabilitation of the five unit one-bedroom apartment complex which will house individuals with mental disabilities and \$50,000 for Activity Delivery.
+The rehabilitation included significant improvements to the building exterior, interior and common areas.
+The project was completed in January 2022.
+City and Interim staff reconciled all close out documents, issued the final payment, and close the project in IDIS in June of 2023.

-HOME-ARP: The Allocation Plan for the HOME American Rescue Plan (ARP) is being developed and will be submitted to HUD by the end of 2022.
+HOME-ARP: The Allocation Plan for the HOME American Rescue Plan (ARP) was developed and was submitted to HUD on March 2023.
 The City received an initial amount of \$145,938.70 in January 2022 out of the total funds \$2,918,774.
 The remaining funds to become available once HUD approves the allocation plan and substantial amendment to the FY 2021-22 AAP.
-No expenditures accrued during FY 2021-22.
+Funding is earmarked to perform two key activities: (1) development and support of affordable housing and (2) provision of supportive services.